wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware.md

 JavaScript functions are available globally in the same namespace.
 So, if you include two or more JSVM plugins that call the same function, the last declared plugin implementation of the function will be returned.

 ## Enabling the JavaScript Virtual Machine (JSVM)
+The JavaScript Virtual Machine (JSVM) provided in the Gateway is a traditional ECMAScript5 compatible environment.

 Before you can use JavaScript customisation in any component you will need to enable the JSVM.

 You do this by setting `enable_jsvm` to `true` in your `tyk.conf` [file]({{< ref "tyk-oss-gateway/configuration#enable_jsvm" >}}).